 According to the NAS, one of the most literal Bible translations, the root word ravah appears 15 times in our Bibles and each time it occurs, it means one of the following: “drench 1, drink 1, drink its fill 1, drink our fill 1, fill 2, filled 1, made me drunk 1, satiated 1, satisfy 2, soaked 1, water its abundantly 1, watering 1, waters 1.”3

 At an old church of mine, an elder once exhorted the congregation to take God’s Word as is, and avoid trying to conform it to any external beliefs.
 Like he asked about another often twisted Bible verse, what about the words “drench, drink, drink its fill, drink our fill, fill, filled, make me drunk, satiated, satisfy, soaked, water its abundantly, watering, or waters” suggest anything other than drinking a liquid?

 For me, the silver bullet is the fact that an ANR-denying seasoned veteran of Hebrew language studies would agree that yerawwukah, the form of ravah used in Proverbs 5:19 actually means “drench” and not “satisfy” or “fill with delight” as most of our English Bibles often translate.
 It’s all the confirmation I need to reach my conclusion.

-So married men of God, let her breasts drench you tonight.
+So married men and women of God, let some breast-drenching happen tonight.